FrankN88/MS2_University-Research-Group/README.md

   -   The Oswald font is the main font used throughout the whole website with Nunito as the fallback font in case, for any reason, the font will not be imported into the site correctly.

 #### Imagery
   -   Imagery is extremely important in xxxxxx related websites.
 It is designed to be striking and catch the user's attention.
-The carousel on the homepage is an immediate example of an element that catches the attention of the user with the most important features about the winebar.
+The carousel on the homepage is an immediate example of an element that catches the attention of the user with the most important features about the xxxxxx.
   - It also has a modern but classic aesthetic.
 The imagery has been thought about carefully to draw the attention of the user straight to the main components of the website.

 ## Features